SeanArchibald/scale-workshop/README.md

 ### 0.8.7

 * Basic MIDI input support
-* TODO General Settings are now automatically saved and restored across sessions
+* General Settings are now automatically saved and restored across sessions
 * Added "Night Mode" dark theme for late night sessions in the workshop
 * Added user.js file where you can add your own custom script if needed